 The Subject API

-Note, in 2.3+ you should use the subject.properties not source.xml
+Note: in Grouper 2.3+ you should use the subject.properties not source.xml

 The Subject API is used to integrate a java application with a site's existing Identity Management operations (see architectural diagram).
 It enables any type of object whose identity is being managed - person, group, application, computer, etc. - to be presented to that application without requiring the application to be specifically designed for particular object types or with knowledge of how those objects are stored and represented.
 Those details form the configuration of the Subject API.